robbie888/mooqita/Linux Challenge - random strings/README.md

 Below is an overview of the challenge from mooqita.org.

-See the following files for the script and description:
+See the following files for my solution script and description:
 - random_strings.sh
 - solution_overview.txt